Last Checked or Updated

 Damage / Accidents

-06.08.1989 50025 Invincible was heading at high speed to London with the 21:15 Oxford to Paddington service when it struck a section of rail which had been
+06.08.1989 50025 Invincible was heading at high speed with the 21:15 Oxford to Paddington service when it struck a section of rail deliberately laid across the track by vandals.
+It derailed and travelled for half a mile, ripping up track before turning on its side.
+There were no fatalities or serious injuries.
+50025 was written off.

 Photos